-Salesforce comes with an array of features, tools and platforms that would help your marketing and sales team in making sense of seemingly complicated and random data.
-It also helps you in coming up with conclusive analysis, ultimately helping you in making certain key decisions regarding your business organisation.
+Salesforce comes with an array of features, tools, and platforms that would help your marketing and sales team in making sense of seemingly complicated and random data.
+It also helps you in coming up with conclusive analysis, ultimately helping you in making certain key decisions regarding your business organization profile and user.

 What Are Custom Objects?

-A good example of custom object would be that of a courier company opting to create a custom object that helps the executives to store details regarding the scheduling and dispatching of parcels on a weekly basis.
-Salesforce CRM is built with tools that suit majority of business enterprises, but it is impossible to add objects that would suit to every single business and fulfil every need of the clients.
-These custom objects also comprise of custom fields that are available to the developers and operators along with the standard fields.
+A good example of a custom object would be that of a courier company opting to create a custom object that helps the executives to store details regarding the scheduling and dispatching of parcels on a weekly basis.
+Salesforce CRM is built with tools that suit the majority of business enterprises, but it is impossible to add objects that would suit every single business and fulfill every need of the clients.
+These custom objects also comprise custom fields that are available to the developers and operators along with the standard fields.

 Here are some of the most important features pertaining to custom objects in Salesforce CRM:

 1. The custom objects help the users in building relevant page layouts that can be viewed by field users.
 These layouts can also be edited by the users when they are entering data for the records pertaining to the concerned custom objects.

 2. Custom objects allow the users to import necessary custom object records.

 3. Custom objects allow the users in creating informative dashboards and reports that can be used by the team to undertake custom object data analytics.

 4. Custom objects allow the users to create necessary custom tabs for the concerned custom objects in order to facilitate the display of that object’s data.